Characterising the Dynamo in a Radiatively Inefficient Accretion Flow: Results

 \subsection{Butterfly diagrams for the mean fields}

 Fig \ref{fig:b_mean} shows the variation of the mean magnetic fields with latitude $\theta_l=90^{\circ}-\theta$ and time (popularly known as the `Butterfly diagram') at a radius $r=20$ for a geometrically thick ($H/R \sim 0.4$) RIAF (model `M-2P' in \citealt{Dhang2019}).
 Top, middle and bottom panels of Fig. \ref{fig:b_mean} show the spatio-temporal variation of radial ($\bar{B}_r$), meridional ($\bar{B}_{\theta}$) and toroidal ($\bar{B}_{\phi}$) mean magnetic fields respectively.
 While $\bar{B}_{\phi}$ and $\bar{B}_r$ are the strongest components, strength of $\bar{B}_{\theta}$ is much smaller.
 It is also evident from Fig. \ref{fig:b_mean} that mean fields are stronger at higher latitudes, where stratification becomes important and large scale dynamo operates.
 On the other hand, at lower latitudes around the mid-plane, fluctuation dynamo dominates and mean fields are vanishingly small.
+It should also be mentioned that the contribution to the Maxwell stress from the mean fields are larger where mean fields are predominant, while close to the mid-plane the Maxwell stress is mainly due to the correlation between the fluctuating components.
 For a detailed discussion on the two dynamo mechanisms in RIAFs see Fig. 26 and Section 7.4 in \cite{Dhang2019}.